ZCroninDev/The-Places-You-ll-Go/README.md

 # The-Places-You-ll-Go-
-A collection of adventures I want to go on and destinations I want to see.
+A personal collection of travel destiniations.

 ## Description